-- · Use key rhetorical concepts to compose a variety of texts. - Respond to a variety of situations and contexts calling for purposeful shifts in voice, tone, level of formality, design, medium and/or structure. - · Use a variety of technologies to address a range of audiences. - Use composing processes as a means to discover and reconsider ideas.
+- Use key rhetorical concepts to compose a variety of texts, including research-backed argument with a revelatory claim and effective support. - Respond to a variety of situations and contexts calling for purposeful shifts in voice, tone, level of formality, design, medium and/or structure. - · Use a variety of technologies to address a range of audiences. - Use composing processes as a means to discover and reconsider ideas.